What's a common trick in Medicare marketing that hides restrictions on doctor choices?

 as a means for the purchase of a drug at a "preferred" pharmacy,

-or, B) you can use any US online discount website (the most
+or, B) you can use any US online discount website which will

 feature better copays for certain drugs.
 Moreover, their cheapest